Professionally Developing our Force

-A member of the 90th Security Forces Group attends a professional development course at F.E.
-Warren Air Force Base, Wyoming, Feb.
-24, 2026.
-Through a series of targeted courses, mentorship initiatives, and personal development efforts, the 90 SFG is ensuring its defenders remain prepared to provide continuous, 24-hour security for the 90th Missile Wing’s strategic assets.
-(U.S. Air Force photo by Senior Airman Mattison Cole)
+The 90th Security Forces Group is strengthening its commitment to mission readiness by investing in the professional development of every Airman assigned to the unit.
+Through a series of targeted courses, mentorship initiatives, and leadership development efforts, the group is ensuring its defenders remain prepared to provide continuous, 24-hour security for the 90th Missile Wing’s strategic assets.

+Responsible for safeguarding the Minuteman III intercontinental ballistic missiles, missile alert facilities, launch facilities and the installation across a 9,600 square-mile area, the group operates in one of the largest security complexes in the Department of the Air Force.
+The scale and critical nature of this mission demand Airmen who are not only tactically proficient but also adaptable, resilient and forward-thinking.

+To meet this challenge, the 90 SFG has implemented professional development courses focused on leadership, decision-making, advanced tactics and mission planning.
+These courses are designed to build confidence at every level, such as junior enlisted defenders learning the fundamentals of strategic deterrence operations to noncommissioned officers and officers sharpening their skills in supervision, risk management and operational integration.

 |Date Taken: